Skip to content

 Answer: Walter Mondale.
 He used the line against Gary Hart during the Democratic primary to suggest Hart’s policies lacked substance.

-The leap from fast food ad to presidential debate is what trips people up.
+A burger ad line, in a presidential debate.
+That jump is the part nobody sees coming.
 Clara Peller’s delivery made the phrase a national punchline within weeks, and Mondale’s team recognized its power.
 Hart’s momentum stalled after that debate.

 20. How old was Clara Peller, the actress who delivered the “Where’s the beef?” line?
 (Hard)